ask a question

 groceries[1]

 The range of numbers you can use as your index values is one less than your array's length.
-The reason is that, as shown in the diagram earlier, your index values start with a value o 0.
-If your array only has 5 items, trying to display grocery[6] or grocery[5] will result in a message of 'undefined'.
+The reason is that, as shown in the diagram earlier, your index values start with a value of 0.
+If your array only has 5 items, trying to display grocery[6] or grocery[5] will result in a message of undefined.

 Let's go one step further.
 In most real world scenarios, you will want to programmatically go through your array as opposed to accessing each item individually.